v0idkr4ft/v0idkr4ft.github.io/_posts/2020/2020-05-10-synthwave.markdown

 date: "2020-05-10 18:45"
 description: can't get enough lately.
 img: valenberg.gif
-tags: [synthewave, valenberg, perturbator, gost, dance with the dead]
+tags: [synthewave, valenberg, perturbator, gost, dance with the dead, music]
 ---
 # Some of the music that's been circling the que as of late.